AlexsLemonade/reproducible-research/participant_information/participant_information.md

 * Hand sanitizer will be made available and HEPA filters will be used in the meeting room used for training.
 * Weather permitting, we will aim to hold our lunch break outside.
 Outdoor tables and seating are available at the workshop location.
 * If you are not feeling well, please do not attend the workshop.
-We will not withhold refunds if a participant must cancel for this reason.
+We will not withhold refunds if a participant must cancel because they are not feeling well.

 ## Workshop Location